SumoLogic/sumologic-kubernetes-collection/docs/dev.md

 ### Adding a changelog entry

-If you want to add a changelog entry for your PR, run:
+If you want to add a changelog entry for your PR, run

 ```bash
 make add-changelog-entry